intel-retail/rtsf-at-checkout-reference-design/docs_src/configuration.md

-## RTSF at Checkout Configuration

-#### Scale Device Service
+## Scale Device Service

 The security scale used in this reference design is the [CAS PD-2 POS/Checkout Scale](http://www.cas-usa.com/products/pd-2) which communicates over a serial connection.
 The vid:pid values of the scale are `VID = "0403"` and `PID = "6001"`.
 These values change depending on the model of scale you are using.
 If you use a different scale, the logic to read and write to the scale will most likely be different.
 In this case, simply use this service as a reference for creating your custom Scale Device Service.

-The following items can be configured via the `Driver` section of the service's [configuration.toml]( https://github.com/intel-iot-devkit/rtsf-at-checkout-reference-design/rtsf-at-checkout-device-scale/blob/master/cmd/res/docker/configuration.toml ) file.
+The following items can be configured via the `Driver` section of the service's [configuration.toml](https://github.com/intel-iot-devkit/rtsf-at-checkout-reference-design/blob/master/rtsf-at-checkout-device-scale/cmd/res/configuration.toml) file.
 All values are strings.

 - ScaleVID - VID value for the scale
 - ScalePID - PID value for the scale